jonasstr/kit-assignments-downloader/README.md

 ## Getting started

 After the setup is complete, you can start downloading assignments.
 Type `-h` or `--help` after a specific command for more information about that command.
-For a list of currently supported courses see [Supported courses](#supported-courses).
+For a list of currently supported courses see [supported courses](#supported-courses).

 Download the latest assignments for all your courses:
 ```